Skip to content

 Jade Emperor Pagoda

 The Jade Emperor Pagoda is near the Botanical Gardens.
-It was built in the 20th century in honor of the Taoist god.
-You will see many representations of Buddhist and Taoist deities when you enter.
+It was built in the 20th century in honour of the Taoist god.
+When you enter, you will see many representations of Buddhist and Taoist deities.

 You will also see candles illuminate altars brimming with offerings, and there are intricately carved panels of woodwork and the many elaborate dragons and animal sculptures adorning the roof.
 When you enter the temple, turtles swim in a pond, some with inscriptions on their shells.
-That’s why the temple is called by many the tortoise pagoda.
+That’s why many the tortoise pagoda calls the temple.

 Notre Dame Cathedral Basilica of Saigon